 12. Hawks & Reed Performing Arts Center, 289 Main Street, Greenfield, MA 01301, 1-413-774-0150, www.hawksandreed.com — venue for the Friday night How to Taste Hard Cider event

 13. Headwater Cider Company 112 Forget Road, Hawley; 413-695-6099 www.headwatercider.com — Peter Mitchell will offer tours of his cider mill and orchard on Sunday from 11-4.
 Take Rte.
 112 South, Turn right on Clesson Brook Road, then right on Pond Road.
 Final right on Forget Road.

 14. New Salem Preserves and Orchards 67 S. Main Street, New Salem 978-544-3437, www.newsalempreserves.com — New Salem Preserves and Orchards hosts its Cider and Apple Festival with child-friendly apple pressing.
 Farm products, along with exhibits from local artisans, will be displayed within the courtyard of the cider mill.
 You will also have the ever-present breathtaking view of the Quabbin Reservoir and beyond.
 FREE Workshops offered:

 Saturday 1:00-2:00 — Basic Apple Tree Pruning with Steve Weisman

 Saturday 2:30-3:30 — Tending Backyard Apple Trees with Steve Lanphear

-Sunday 11:00 - 12:00 — Make Your Own Apple Cider Vinegar and Fire Cider with Laura Ketteringham
+Sunday 11:00 - 12:00 — Learn to Make Your Own Apple Cider Vinegar, Health Tonics and Herbal Oxymels with Laura Ketteringham and Curt Sherrer

 Sunday 12:00 - 1:00 — Culinary Uses of Cider Syrup: A natural, versatile sweetener, with Terry McCue